ShabGaming/Word-Mind/README.md

 make WordMind
 ./WordMind
 ```
-Do delete the files you may use `make clean`
+To delete the files you may use `make clean`

 Thats it!
 Don't forget to enjoy :smile: